Residential Knox Box Program

 The Temporary Residential Knox Box program was designed to help those residents still living independently at home.
 The Fire Department does not want to cause you any more hardships or unnecessary repair bills.
 The Temporary Residential Knox Box program allows you to use a Knox Box free of charge for up to one year.
 Supplies are limited in this program, and may go fast.
 A waiting list may be created as the need arises.
 The Fire Department offers one as a temporary service from the city.
 Having a Knox Box at your residence will provide you and your family with a peace of mind in the event of an emergency.
 Some terms and conditions apply for enrollment.

 Permanent Residential Knox Box Information

 The Fire Department would be happy to assist those residents looking for a permanent Residential Knox Box.
 Knox Company has many different options in three colors for the Residential Knox Box 1650 series.
 These boxes can be permanently mounted at your residence.
 These models range in cost from $169 to $265 plus shipping and handling.
 If you would like assistance ordering or for further information contact the Waukee Fire Department during regular business hours Monday through Friday.

-For questions or to enroll in the program, please contact Eric Wallace at the Waukee Fire Department by email or phone at 515-978-7998.
+For questions or to enroll in the program, please email Eric Wallace at the Waukee Fire Department or call at 515-978-7998.

 Information is also available through Knox's Residential website.